arangodb/arangojs/docs/Drivers/JS/Reference/Database/Queries.md

   - **allPlans**: `boolean` (Default: `false`)

-    If set to true, all possible execution plans will be returned.
-    Otherwise only the optimal execution plan will be returned.
+    If set to true, all possible execution plans will be returned as the _plans_ property.
+Otherwise only the optimal execution plan will be returned as the _plan_ property.

 ## database.parse